 “Think he’ll come for a sleepover?” – Red Flag.

-“Better to ask him to come for dinner, and then you can go to his house.
+“Better to ask him to come for dinner.
+Then you can go to his house.
 Just let it grow.
 If you seem needy, he’ll feel weird.”

 “Yeah, that’s true.
 Well, thanks.”